 Remote file-sharing and cloud storage tools

 With these tools, teams can securely share and store files in the cloud, which can boost collaboration efforts.
 File-sharing services make it incredibly easy to share interactive files.
 You can make edits, add comments and collaborate on content from anywhere in the world.
-[Read related article: The Best Cloud Backup and Storage Solutions of 2020]
+[Read related article: The Best Cloud Backup and Storage Solutions]

 Dropbox is a file-sharing service that provides cloud storage and file synchronization in one centralized workspace.
 It allows you to create, store, and share cloud content from Google Docs, Sheets and Slides; Microsoft Office files; and Dropbox Paper.